Succotash recipe

 4. Toss the limas and corn-kernels into a pot and add the cream or butter, salt and pepper.

-Then Papa, when I was about ten years old, went to visit his father in Pine Beach, New Jersey.
-And came back with a highly contraband packet of lima-seeds.
+Then Papa when I was about ten years old, went to visit his father in Pine Beach, New Jersey.
+And came back with a highly contraband packet of lima seeds.
 Little pale yellowy-green beans, I still remember them like it was yesterday.
 We still grow them annually.

 Into the garden they went, along with a couple rows of Hickory-King, our favourite corn.
-Three months later, aged still only ten, I had my first creamed succotash.
+Three months later, aged only ten, I had my first creamed succotash.
 I still remember it like it was yesterday.

 Sufferin' Succotash